njerucyrus/project47/public/assets/js/daterangepicker/README.md

 ```

 The constructor also takes an optional options object and callback function.
 The function will be called whenever
-the selected date range has been changed by the user, and is passed the start and end dates (moment date objects)
+the selected updatedAt range has been changed by the user, and is passed the start and end dates (moment updatedAt objects)
 and the predefined range label chosen (if any), as parameters.
 It will not fire if the picker is closed without
 any change to the selected dates.